-There are many different types of pets one can hold in a small island like Barbados, the most popular being dogs and cats.
-Many people breed birds, fish, reptiles, and other exotic animals that might interest some potential owners.
+One can hold many different types of pets on a small island like Barbados, the most popular being dogs and cats.
+Many people breed birds, fish, reptiles, and other exotic animals interested in some potential owners.

 If you are interested in buying or adopting a new pet, the best place to start is by asking someone who already owns a similar pet.
 You can also check the classifieds in the daily newspapers or enquire at one of the pet shops around the island.

 If you already own a dog or cat and wish to import them into the island, there are some procedures that you will need to follow before your pet arrives.

 Importation and Quarantine

-Barbados is a rabies-free country, and there are very strict laws against the adoption of animals into the island.
+Barbados is a rabies-free country, and there are stringent laws against the adoption of animals on the island.

 At present, the laws of Barbados do not allow for the direct importation of animals (cats and dogs) from other countries because of concerns over the transmission of rabies.
 Instead, animals must be quarantined in the United Kingdom for six months before arrival on the island.

 Bringing a dog or cat into Barbados can be rather complicated.
-You should start organizing all of the paperwork early.
-If all the documents are not fully completed, your pet may be denied entry.
+It would help if you started organizing all of the paperwork early.
+Please ensure all the documents are fully complete; immigration may deny your pet entry.
 Another reason for denied entry is, of course, ill-health.

 It is best to contact the Veterinary Services Department for the latest information, thereby avoiding and eliminating much stress and surprise at this time.